-- 4-Minute passing; 29-minute classes; 30-minute lunch - AM BCTC will NOT report to their BCTC assignment today. - AM BCTC students in attendance this morning will report to open campus for periods HR 3 - AM BCTC students will eat lunch during period 4 - AM BCTC students will FLEX (as per regular bell schedule) period 5 - PM BCTC students are to be excused at their regularly scheduled time (11:08 AM), early from their period 3 class, and excused from their period 4 class assignment.
+- 4-minute passing; 29-minute classes, 30-minute lunch - AM BCTC will NOT report to their BCTC assignment today. - AM BCTC students in attendance this morning will report to Open Campus for periods HR-3 - AM BCTC students will eat lunch during period 4. - PM BCTC students are to be excused at their regularly scheduled time (11:08am), early from their period 3 class ad excused from their period 4 class assignments.